joemiller/twitter-tools-wordpress/README.txt

 Contributors: alexkingorg
 Requires at least: 2.1
 Tested up to: 2.1.2
-Stable tag: 1.0b3
+Stable tag: 1.0

-Twitter Tools is a plugin that creates an integration between your WordPress blog and your Twitter account.
+Twitter Tools is a plugin that creates a complete integration between your WordPress blog and your Twitter account.

 == Details ==